George Finch-Hatton (MP for Rochester)

-George Finch-Hatton Esq FRS (30 June 1747 – 17 February 1823) was an English aristocrat and politician who sat in the House of Commons from 1772 to 1784.
+George Finch-Hatton, Esq.
+(30 June 1747 – 17 February 1823) was an English aristocrat and politician who sat in the House of Commons from 1772 to 1784.
 The owner of Hatton Garden in London.

 Early life

 Hon.
 Edward Finch-Hatton (1697-1771) by Nathaniel Hone the Elder.

 George Finch was born on 30 June 1747, the son of Hon.
 Edward Finch, youngest son of Daniel Finch, 7th Earl of Winchilsea and 2nd Earl of Nottingham and Anne Hatton.
 His mother was Anne Palmer, daughter and co-heiress of Sir Thomas Palmer, 4th Baronet, of Wingham.
 (Edward's brother, Daniel Finch, 8th Earl of Winchilsea, was married to Anne's sister, Mary Palmer, Countess of Winchilsea).

 George was educated at Westminster School and at Christ's College, Cambridge, being awarded a Master of Arts degree in 1768.

 He assumed the additional surname of Hatton (his grandmother's name) together with his father in 1764 on inheriting the Hatton estates.
 He further succeeded his uncle Daniel Finch, 8th Earl of Winchilsea to Eastwell Park and various Kentish properties in 1769 and to his father Kirby Hall, Northamptonshire in 1771.

 George Finch-Hatton was the heir presumptive to his unmarried first cousin also named George Finch, 9th Earl of Winchilsea.
 Their fathers, Edward Finch and William Finch were brothers.

 44 Berkeley Square, home of Lady Isabella Finch unaltered throughout the centuries by William Kent.

 He also inherited 44 Berkeley Square (now Clermont Club), his aunt Lady Isabella Finch's incredible London home, which somehow went to his father Edward, in turned went to him since his father only survive his sister by a few months.
 In 1774, George sold it to Lord Clermont, an acquaintance of his late aunt and Princess Amelia, hence the house was again visited by Princess Amelia.

 In the same year 1774, George now had surplus from the sale of the house, commissioned Robert Adam to rebuild Eastwell Park, but each of the designs were declined and eventually went on hold.

 He eventually rebuilt the house at Eastwell between 1793 and 1800 to designs by Robert Adam's former draughtsman Joseph Bonomi in Neo-classical style.

 George also inherited the Hatton Garden estate in London.
 He sold it in 1780s and had received around £100,000 (equivalent to £20 million) and was to receive even more money as it sold further.

 George had an estimated income of £20,000 a year.